Transition financing plans: discussing international experience

 • Stimulate and facilitate peer-to-peer exchange on the issue.
 As such financing plans are still relatively nascent practices with limited experience to draw from, we feel that this conversation is necessary to rapidly and collectively gain expertise on what will be in the near future one of the fundamental conditions for the success, or failure, of transition plans.

-• Support the emergence of similar tools and dynamics, adapted to country-specific contexts, with a limited number of local partners outside France.
+• Support the emergence of similar tools and dynamics, adapted to country-specific contexts, with local partners outside France.

 November 2023 - Today